abiduzz420/shlok/README.md

 # shlok: Dependently Typed Functional Language

 The project is in its nascent stage.
-I am currently writing the type checker for simply-typed lambda calculus (STLC) 🚧
+I am currently learning to write, type checker for simply-typed lambda calculus (STLC) 🚧

-Here are some of things I am looking to build:
+Here are few things I am looking to build:

 ### Highlights of this project